A gluten-free lemon pound cake with frosting on a plate

 Instructions

 1. Pre-heat the oven to 180 degrees Celsius (350F).
-Grease a cake tin and line it with baking parchment.
+Grease a loaf tin and line it with baking parchment.

-3. Bake the cake in the oven for 55-60 minutes.
-Keep an eye on the cake while baking, if the cake gets dark too quickly, you can cover it with some aluminum foil.
-Check if the cake is done after about 45 minutes (some oven bake quicker than others).
+4. Pour the batter into the loaf tin and smooth the top.
+Bake the cake for 55–60 minutes at 180°C (350°F).
+Check if the cake is done after about 50 minutes (some oven bake quicker than others).
 The cake is done when a toothpick comes out clean.

 Gearchiveerd onder: